ssGuest Director Amanda Nowell

-When she’s not on stage or working, she loves to travel with her husband, Stephen.
+When she’s not on stage or working, Amanda loves to travel with her husband, Stephen.

 Guest Director Andrea Unger

 This will be Andrea’s 28th show at DreamWrights, her fifth as director.
 For half of those shows, she’s been on stage.
-The other half spread over a variety of crew positions including scenic design, props coordinator, scenic painting, and costumes.
+The other half spread has been spread over a variety of crew positions including scenic design, props coordinator, scenic painting, and costumes.

-Andrea is excited for The Spitfire Grill and calls it “a beautiful, sometimes haunting and other times wry musical that speaks of pain, struggle, and finally redemption.”
-The folk-based orchestration makes the music quite accessible and gives the show somewhat of a homespun feel.
-Most recently Andrea as directed large double-cast productions, so she’s excited about the challenge of working with a small group of adults.
+Most recently Andrea has directed large double-cast productions, so she’s excited about the challenge of working with a small group of adults.
 Since the show isn’t known to as many people as others she’s done (The Little Mermaid), Andrea’s looking forward to the extra freedom to produce a show with creative touches that convey deeper, and sometimes overlooked ideas and themes.
 To do something a little unexpected.